 The mandrel holds the reed while keeping your fingers out of the way of other tools.
 There are different types of mandrels, some for forming reeds (called forming or long mandrels), which are not what you want at this time.
 For working on finished reeds, look for a stub mandrel.
-(Other names include short mandrel, holding mandrel, or working mandrel.
-They are usually all the same basic tool.)
+(Other names include short mandrel, holding mandrel, or working mandrel.)
 It should have a rounded tip or a dull point.
-Brand names I like include Rieger and Fox, though there are also unnamed brands that are good quality.
+I like the Rieger and Fox brands, though some other unnamed brands are also of good quality.

 The knife is used for scraping wood off the profile of the reed blades.
 Look for a knife that is specified for right- or left-handed use.
 Bassoonists often use double-hollow ground knives for reed blade work, though there are other knife blade designs, like the beveled knife which also works well, but is not suited for the fine detail work at the reed tip.
 Brands of knives to look for include Landwell, Jende, Rigotti, Pisoni, Chang, and MusEcho, among others.
 All of these brands can be found at most on-line double reed shops.
 For purposes of adjusting reeds, a knife and files are substitutes.
 It is not necessary at this point to have both.

 Files are for smoothing the surface of the reed’s blades or the inside of the tube.
 I like rat-tail or needle nose files (some companies label them by a measurement), rather than the bigger files used by carpenters and woodworkers.
-These can be found at hardware stores if need be.
-I prefer diamond files over those with tines or teeth (grooves), but they can be difficult to find in a hardware store.
+I prefer diamond files over those with tines or teeth (grooves).
 Files with tines will do fine, though you may also want a steel brush to clean the debris every so often.
-Hardware stores will often sell them in sets of files with different shapes, but they can be ordered from double reed shops individually and possibly in sets.
 I use three files: round, rectangle, and triangle, but I recommend only the rectangular file for beginners.
 For purposes of adjusting reeds, files and a knife can be substitutes for each other.
 While nice to have, both are not necessary yet.

 There are specialty reed-making pliers with an oval or hole cut into them which help with forming the tube of a reed.
 While very useful, they are not strictly necessary.
 For tightening and loosening the wires, any set of pliers with grooves or teeth for gripping will be fine.
 I prefer pliers that are smaller than those often used for auto or workshop use, though some players use big pliers just fine.
-These can often be found at hardware stores or general stores such as Wal-Mart.
+Hodge Products carries both kinds and most include a wire cutter.
 Consult with your teacher or a professional to determine if you need specialty double reed pliers.
-Search for needle nose pliers if you try to find them locally.
-You’ll need to check an on-line double reed shop for the specialty reed-making pliers.
-Also look for pliers that have a flat edge for wire cutting.

 The cutting block is a round piece of wood with a bit of curve on top, used to clip the tip of your reed.
 It comes in different sizes, sometimes different types of wood and is used with a knife or a razor blade.
 There are also other clipping options.
 Consult with your teacher or a professional before trying this to determine when or if clipping your reed might be a good decision.